tailongnguyen/InfoRe-internship-challenges/README.md

 # InfoRe-internship-challenge

-Note: We would prefer you to use [Keras](keras.io) for this project due to its simplicity.
+Note: We would prefer you to use [Keras](keras.io) in this project due to its simplicity.
 However, any other framework is welcome.

 ## Challenge 1: Images Classification